 Pesticide usage fluctuates, suggesting that its application is influenced by factors such as pest pressures, weather conditions, and evolving farming practices (Tudi et al. 2021).
-Notably, in the period from 2018/2019 to 2022/2023, the highest consumption is observed in 2021/2022 at 52000 mt (Table 14).
-Chemical pesticides comprise 92 percent of total pesticide consumption.
+Notably, in the period from 2018/19 to 2022/23, the highest consumption is observed in 2021/22 at 51.9 '000 tons (Table 14).
+Chemical pesticides ranges from 89 to 92 percent of total pesticide consumption.
 Chemical pesticide consumption may remain stable due to the increased use of biopesticides and biocontrol agents as part of integrated pest management (IPM) practices (Devi, Thomas, Raju 2017).